 Katamari Damacy: Past-Times, Cubism, Religion, Elephants …

 Undetailed polygons are not a commodity.
 But any frame of Katamari Damacy could hang in a cubist’s gala.
-Games that have since aped the paradigm have missed the style – games like The Unfinished Swan, overburdened with academia, and Flow/Flower/Journey, under-burdened by gameplay.
+Games that have since aped the paradigm have missed the style – games like The Unfinished Swan, overburdened with academia, and Flow/Flower/Journey, under-burdened with gameplay.
 The title is a sandwich of Japanese concepts that loosely adds up to “life clump.”
 It rolls up implications like it rolls up everything.
 All life goes into it, starts there, and rolls forever.

 Why is this game so endurable?
 Or maybe you didn’t know that it is.
 Thirteen years later, it’s one of the games I keep on my shortlist for a rainy day, those with that crunchy, pure gameplay bliss that comes along ever so often, as it has in the form of Mega Man and Gradius.
 Katamari may be a visual experiment in icing, but the donut beneath it is a caky bedrock of humble arcade action – like Marble Madness via LSD: Dream Simulator.